-Exporter of dual-use goods
+Exporter of dual-use items

 Photo by Samuel Zeller on Unsplash

-- which decides to transmit or make available software or technology by electronic media to a destination outside the Community.
+- who decides to transmit software or technology by electronic media to a destination outside the customs territory of the Union;

 - Market: EU - European Union